Petrol, Diesel Rates Kept Unchanged. See Rates

-Petrol, Diesel Prices Today: Petrol and diesel prices remained unchanged on Monday, December 20, 2021.
-Earlier, the Delhi government had reduced value-added tax (VAT) on petrol from 30 per cent to 19.40 per cent.
+Petrol, Diesel Prices Today: Petrol and diesel prices remained unchanged on Friday, December 24, 2021.
+Earlier, the Delhi government had reduced the value-added tax on petrol from 30 per cent to 19.40 per cent.
 As a result, petrol prices in the national capital were slashed by Rs 8.56 per litre.
-A litre of petrol now costs Rs 95.41 in Delhi; while diesel rates -- which were kept unchanged -- stood at Rs 86.67.
+A litre of petrol now costs Rs 95.41 in Delhi, while diesel rates -- which were kept unchanged -- stood at Rs 86.67 per litre.

 Here are the petrol and diesel price across the metro cities: